nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ### Archiving a task: `done`
 Marks a task as done and archives it in DearJim.<br>
 Format: `done INDEX`
-> If you want to `done` multiple tasks at once, simply key additional indices, separated by a space.
+> You can `done` multiple tasks using a single command by entering the indexes of the tasks you have completed, separating each index with a space.

 Example:
 * `done 3`